 After doing the amatriciana bianca or gricia, this other classic pasta dish was just waiting to be fixed in my kitchen.
-Both gricia and spaghetti alla carbonara are very similar to each other because of the use of guanciale but the latter has eggs and a lot of pepper because carbonara refers to charcoal.
+Both gricia and spaghetti alla carbonara are very similar to each other because of the use of guanciale and pancetta but the latter has eggs and a lot of pepper because carbonara refers to charcoal.

-If you like gricia, then most likely you would also like this pasta because the most dominant flavor is the guanciale (unless you don't like eggs).
+If you like gricia, then most likely you would also like this pasta because the most dominant flavor is the pancetta (unless you don't like eggs).
 Some recipes would include cream to attain the creaminess of the sauce but most Italians would shake their heads on that with horrified expressions.
 Cream is not commonly used in Italian cooking (my relief on that!).
 Instead, to attain the creaminess in the sauce, you have to whisk the cheese and eggs well and avoid cooking the eggs.

 Enjoy this simple and classic pasta!